kjappelbaum/pyepal/docs/developer_notes.rst

 Implementing a new PAL class
 -----------------------------

 If you want to use PyePAL  with a model that we do not support yet, i.e., not :code:`GPy` or :code:`sklearn` Gaussian process regression, it is easy to write your own class.
-For this, you need to inherit from `PALBase` and implement your  :code:`_train` and :code:`_predict` functions (and maybe also the :code:`_set_hyperparameters` and :code:`_should_optimize_hyperparameters` functions) using the :code:`design_space` and :code:`y` attributes of the class.
+For this, you will need to inherit from `PALBase` and implement your  :code:`_train` and :code:`_predict` functions (and maybe also the :code:`_set_hyperparameters` and :code:`_should_optimize_hyperparameters` functions) using the :code:`design_space` and :code:`y` attributes of the class.

-For instance, if we develop some multioutput model that has a :code:`train()` and a :code:`predict()` method we could simply use the following design pattern
+For instance, if we develop some multioutput model that has a :code:`train()` and a :code:`predict()` method, we could simply use the following design pattern

 .. code-block:: python